askfrsltn/ms1_ask_solutions_srls/README.md

 ### **3. Browsers Devtool testing**

-Safari browser is the only browser that showed me different appearence of the major call-out buttons and language icons.
-Itried to fix this bug in verious ways but it did not work.
+Out of 3 browsers that were used to test the site (Gchrome, Firefox, Safari) Safari browser was the only one that showed different result.
+Landing page call-out buttons and language icons were distorted.
+I tried to fix this bug in verious ways but it did not work.
-I will discuss this issue with my mentor. picture
+I discussed this issue with my mentor he recommended the fix that worked (adding -webkit- prefix to border-radius attribute of buttons).

 **Picture 5: Browser testing**
 ![CSS Validation](assets/imgs/testing-bug.jpg "testing on 3 different browsers")